 His essays and articles have appeared in Outdoor America, Aeon, High Country News, Utne Reader, Northern Woodlands, and many other places.
 The Mindful Carnivore is his first book.

 In 2009, Tovar was awarded a graduate school fellowship to study communication at UMass-Amherst, where his MA thesis explored what he calls “adult-onset hunting.”
 His PhD dissertation examined Ojibwe and Euro-American hunting communities’ ways of talking about wolves.

-He has consulted and led seminars for dozens of wildlife agencies, nonprofit organizations, and academic institutions, and has been interviewed by diverse media, from NRA News to Sierra Club Radio, Gaiam TV, Swedish TV, BBC, CBC, and NPR.
+He has consulted, spoken, and led seminars for dozens of wildlife agencies, nonprofit organizations, and academic institutions, and has been interviewed by diverse media, from NRA News to Sierra Club Radio, Gaiam TV, Swedish TV, BBC, CBC, and NPR.